Heart Station (song): Promotion and release

-The song was used in commercials for cellphone music store Recochoku from late January 2008, which featured Utada dancing in a bear suit fastened in the shape of their stuffed teddy bear, Kuma Chang.
+The song was used in commercials for cellphone music store Recochoku from late January 2008, which featured Utada dancing in a bear suit fastened in the shape of their stuffed teddy bear, Kuma-chan.
 Due to the radio theme of the song's lyrics, the advertising campaign for the song focused on FM radio airplay.
 It was released to radio stations across Japan on January 21, and a special website was created for the song in order to make it easier for people to request the song on the radio.

 In February, Utada went on a promotional campaign to promote the song, appearing on several music programs to perform the song: Hey!
 Hey!
 Hey!
 Music Champ on February 18, Music Station and Music Fighter on February 22, and at Count Down TV on February 23.
 They were featured in many music and fashion magazines in Japan to promote the single, including issues of Pia, Patipati, CD Data, What's In? and Pop Teen.